duckduckgo/duckduckgo-help-pages/_docs/results/local-results.md

 1. Ensure location is **allowed**
 1. **Reload** DuckDuckGo search, and try again

-If the browser location in Firefox remains unavailable, then go to ≡ Menu &gt; Preferences &gt; Privacy &amp; Security &gt; Permissions &gt; Location &gt; Settings, and ensure 'Block new requests asking to access your location' is unchecked.
+If the browser location in Firefox remains unavailable, then go to ≡ Menu &gt; Preferences &gt; Privacy &amp; Security &gt; Permissions &gt; Location &gt; Settings, and ensure "Block new requests asking to access your location" is unchecked.
 Reload DuckDuckGo, and try again.

 #### Safari